Lifeguard

 Is there a hierarchy of lifeguards based on where you work?
 Like do pool lifeguards get "looked down" on by open water lifeguards?

-Asked by Aaro almost 10 years ago
+Asked by Aaro over 10 years ago

 If anything it was the water park guards that had a superiority complex due to the amount of rescue activity we would see.
 While an open water guard might have 4 or 5 rescues in their entire career, it was not uncommon to have 5-10 rescues a day in the water park depending on your position for the day.